tc39/proposal-async-context/README.md

 `AsyncLocal.getValue()` returns the current value of the context.

-An `AsyncLocal` has similar semantics of function parameters, the value in `AsyncLocal` propagates forward along with the async execution flow.
+The value in `AsyncLocal` propagates forward along with the async execution flow.

 ```js
 async function root(context) {